 The whole point of negotiating B2B contracts is so that both sides go back and forth until they come to a satisfactory trading agreement.
 Try to always put everything you want out of the deal on the table, even if you know you may not get it all.
 It never hurts to ask because you may end up getting exactly what you want.
 The other party is going to evaluate each request and determine if it is something they can or cannot do.
 B2B deals are supposed to be mutually beneficial, having a hidden agenda can lead to poor relationships.

 Suppliers want to sell as many products as they can and appreciate businesses who order a lot of product from them which will help them reach their business goals.
 When negotiating B2B contracts, make sure they know that your business will give them repeat business, over the long term.
 If you have a track record of past purchases, let them know how much business they can expect from you based on those purchases.

 Form a strong business relationship with your trading partners

-If you’re reached the negotiation stage with your trading partner, then it’s highly likely that both parties believe there is a deal to be done and benefits to be gained.
-Having a mindset of collaboration to achieve this will go a long way to making sure the negotiation is successful.
+If you’re reached the B2B contract negotiation stage with your trading partner, then it’s highly likely that both parties believe there is a deal to be done and benefits to be gained.
+Having a mindset of collaboration to achieve this will go a long way to making sure the B2B contract negotiation is successful.

 Also, the visibility itself improves supplier relationships as scaled or tiered rebates are in place for incremental sales increases.
 For example, buyers can view the next tier in a rebate program and evaluate the potential benefit of additional end of-period purchases.
 Salespeople can then encourage customers to make additional purchases so the next level of the rebate can be realised.
 With strong relationships, visibility and honesty, some trading partners may even allow you to adjust the tiers and realise higher benefit than expected.